 Really.
 Try to find an outfit you can’t wear with them.
 Following fashion bloggers, luxury fashion runways, and hot city street style, you’ll spot Dr. Martens with every outfit combination you can imagine.

 Silk dresses, floral printed skirts, preppy plaid, lingerie inspired pieces, luxury athleisure sweats – you name it.
 The ladies are paring them with their beloved Dr. Martens.

 There’s truly a lot to love.
 Dr. Martens have a bit of a heal to give you a boost, and there are platform variations if you want to get even higher.
 The key color choices – black on black and white with a black sole.

 They’re comfortable, have great traction, and match everything.
 You can tread through NYC streets without skipping a beat, and head straight to the cocktail lounge after while still looking like a boss.

 The style itself has a little bit of a ‘tude.
 What’s not to love about that?
 Embrace your rebel and get ready to kick some serious a**.

 These shoes aren’t for the lighthearted (literally).
 They’re only apparent flaw is the weight of the shoe itself, which might be a bit of a drag.
 If you’re worried about weight, opt for the flatter soles.
 It’s the rubber weighing down the shoe.

-Looking for inspiration to get the most out of your Dr. Martins this season?
-I have 400+ and counting photos saved of trending Dr. Martin outfits on Pinterest.
+Looking for inspiration to get the most out of your Dr. Martens this season?
+I have 400+ and counting photos saved of trending Dr. Marten outfits on Pinterest.
 Love the platform for saving outfit ideas.
 Feel free to share my inspiration and check them out.

-You can shop Dr. Martins at most major retailers or buy them directly on their site online.
-I purchased my Dr. Martin Boots from Shopbop when they first hit the fashion scene in 2018, and yes – I plan to keep wearing them.
+You can shop Dr. Martens at most major retailers or buy them directly on their site online.
+I purchased my Dr. Marten Boots from Shopbop when they first hit the fashion scene in 2018, and yes – I plan to keep wearing them.